Sam2485/DYPIU-SchoolAppraisalBackend/Docs/SECURITY.md

 ---

 ## 5. Password Reset Security
-To protect user accounts from token harvesting (if the database is compromised), the system secures reset tokens using a one-way hashing design:
+To protect user accounts from token harvesting, the system secures reset tokens using a one-way hashing design and conditional response protection:
 1. **Token Generation:** The system generates a cryptographically secure random UUID token (`rawToken`) when a user requests a password reset.
 2. **One-Way Hashing:** The system hashes the `rawToken` using `SHA-256` before writing the hash value to the `password_reset_tokens` table.
 3. **Verification:** When the user clicks the reset link in their email and submits a new password, the system hashes the token parameter received from the client and queries the database using the hash.
 This prevents database-read access from compromising active tokens since the raw tokens are never written to disk.
 4. **Token Clean-up:** The system automatically purges expired or old reset tokens associated with the target email whenever a new reset request is made.
+5. **Conditional Response Hardening (Production vs Development):**
+   - **GCP Production Mode (`app.gcp.enabled=true`):** The raw token is strictly omitted from the API response payload in `/forgot-password`.
+Users must rely solely on the reset link received in their email.
+   - **Local Development Mode (`app.gcp.enabled=false`):** The raw token is returned inside the HTTP response under the `"token"` key to facilitate testing and mock mailer integration without requiring active mailbox configuration.